 More than 90% of cases of SCC are associated with numerous DNA mutations in multiple somatic genes.
 Mutations in the p53 tumour suppression gene are caused by exposure to ultraviolet radiation (UV), especially UVB (known as signature 7).
 Other signature mutations relate to cigarette smoking, ageing and immune suppression (eg, to drugs such as azathioprine).
-Mutations in signalling pathways affect epidermal growth factor receptor, RAS, Fyn, and p16INK4a signaling.
+Mutations in signalling pathways affect epidermal growth factor receptor, RAS, Fyn, and p16INK4a signalling.

-Beta-genus human papillomaviruses (wart virus) are thought to play a role in SCC arising in immune suppressed populations. β-HPV and HPV subtypes 5, 8, 17, 20, 24, and 38 have also been associated an increased risk of cutaneous SCC in immunocompetent individuals.
+Beta-genus human papillomaviruses (wart virus) are thought to play a role in SCC arising in immune-suppressed populations. β-HPV and HPV subtypes 5, 8, 17, 20, 24, and 38 have also been associated with an increased risk of cutaneous SCC in immunocompetent individuals.

 Distinct clinical types of invasive cutaneous SCC include:

 The pathologist may classify a tumour as well differentiated, moderately well differentiated, poorly differentiated or anaplastic cutaneous SCC.
 There are other variants.